mksphaninder/kubernete/Kubernetes.md

     |         Deployment        |
     |___________________________|
     ```

+## Pod
+- In Kubernetes a pod is a throw away unit.
 ## Replicaset

 - A replica set ensure that a specific number of pods are running at all times.